An extension of the communicative approach seeking to develop linguistic skills appropriate to students’ future career and social needs.

-- The weekly schedule for teaching and learning is the same as that of CHIN 334, except the requirement for watching authentic Chinese TV drama/movies is now a weekly task and students must answer questions regarding what they have watched.
-The course also encourages students to read texts in other Chinese textbooks of an advanced level.
-Towards the end of the semester students will be led to read Chinese short stories in the original.
-The teaching is interactive between the instructor and students, and every class hour involves students to practice in listening, speaking, writing and reading.
+- The weekly schedule for teaching and learning is the same as that of CHIN 334, except the requirement for watching authentic Chinese TV drama/movies is now a weekly task, and students must answer questions regarding what they have watched.
+The paper also encourages students to read texts in other Chinese text books of an advanced level.
+Towards the end of the semester students will be led to read Chinese short stories in the original language.
+The teaching is interactive between the instructor and students, and every class hour involves students gaining practice in listening, speaking, writing and reading.

 - Graduate Attributes Emphasised